-Quality of Life: The health-related quality of life questionnaires (SF-36, CLDQ-HCV, FACIT-F, and WPAI: Hepatitis C) were completed at baseline/Day 1, Weeks 4, 8, and 12, EOT, early termination (if applicable), and posttreatment Weeks 4, 12, and 24 (if applicable).
+Quality of Life: The health-related quality of life questionnaires (SF-36, CLDQ-HCV, FACIT-F, and WPAI: Hep C) were completed by subjects at baseline/Day 1, Weeks 4, 8, 12, and 24 (Group 2 only), EOT, early termination (if applicable), and posttreatment Weeks 4, 12, and 24 (if applicable).
 A Wilcoxon signed rank test explored within-treatment group changes from baseline to each of the time points, and from EOT to each posttreatment time point.
 A Wilcoxon rank sum test explored between-treatment group differences in change from baseline to each of the time points.